-You have your job interview scheduled—congratulations!
-Now it’s time to prepare, and I’ve some tips for you.
+You’ve got your job interview scheduled — congratulations!
+Now it’s time to prepare, and I’ve got some tips for you.
 Below, I provide an overview of how to succeed in an interview along with a brief discussion surrounding each point.

-- Good timekeeping: Being late is guaranteed to annoy and alarm a hiring manager.
-Leave time in your journey for delays.
+- Good timekeeping: Being late is certain to irritate and alarm a hiring manager.
+Keep buffer time in your journey for delays.

-- Create your own USP: This can really set you apart.
+- Create your USP: This can set you apart.
 Be honest and simple.
 After all the interview is all about selling yourself.
-For example, my USP—PASSION WITH COMPASSION.
+For example, my USP — PASSION WITH COMPASSION.

-- Understand the job description: Candidates that really shine are the ones who really understand the role, company, and market.
+- Understand the job description: Candidates that shine are the ones who understand the role, company, and market.

-- Prepare questions: This is an easy way to demonstrate your interest and commitment.
+- Prepare questions: This is a simple and easy way to show your interest and commitment.

-- Close an interview professionally: Make sure you ask about the interview process and next steps.
+- Close an interview professionally: Make sure you ask about the interview process and the next steps.

 - Follow-up: Send a note to the individuals you interviewed by to reinforce your candidature for the role.
-Just do 2 or 3 follow-ups, if they don’t respond, move on and consider it a loss.
+Just do two or three follow-ups, if they don’t respond, move on and consider it a loss.

-- Consistency: Most companies will have several interviews before a final decision is made.
-You need to demonstrate consistency in behavior throughout and also demonstrate your increased understanding of the role and opportunity.
+- Consistency: Most companies will have many rounds of interviews before a final decision.
+You need to display consistency in behavior throughout, and also show your amplified understanding of the role and opportunity.

-- Integrity: Always answer questions truthfully, frankly and as concise as possible.
-Remember that you want to make sure it is a fit as much as they do.
+- Integrity: Always answer questions truthfully, frankly, and as precise as possible.
+Remember that you want to make sure it’s a fit as much as they do.

 - Smile: The smile on your face can win a million hearts.